stechz/redoak/README.md

 It diffs the output of a sample oak file with the expected HTML.
 If nothing is outputted, congratulations, it passed!

-Dependencies also has some unit tests, since it's the most complicated bit of code.
-Try:

-    node lib/dependencies.js

 Finally, there's now some basic sanity tests for the automatically generated Javascript.
 To run: